jcaip/jcaip.github.io/_posts/2020-08-14-Kernels-and-Cliques.md

     - title: Clique
 ---

-**This is a post about some research I was doing about a year ago but never got around to finishing.**
+This is a post about some research I never got around to finishing.

-Over the past couple of years, there's been a lot of work on representation learning in NLP.
-We've seen a revolution with the rise of BERT, transformers, and deep language models.

-These approaches have ushered in a new age of transfer learning for NLP, much like it did for computer vision a couple of years prior.

-However, while there's been a bunch of work about **learning** representations, there hasn't been as much work on **using** these representations.

-In this post I describe a couple of ideas that combine transformer based encoders with existing work on community detection.
+The basic idea here is to combine transformer based sentence embeddinsg with existing community detection techniques.

 <!--more-->

 ## Introduction

-The most common application of sentence encodings is to train text classifiers.

-Usually this involves taking a pretrained representation and attaching a linear/softmax layer and then fine-tuning (train) for a couple of epochs.

-You don't need a very large test set to get good results.

 ## Encoders, Feature Maps and Kernels